DennisKidman/case-convert/README.md

 3. Click on the button corresponding to the case conversion you need.
 4. Use the "Download" or "Copy to Clipboard" buttons to export your converted text.

-## Contributing

-Contributions to Case Converter are welcome!
-Feel free to report any issues or submit pull requests.

 ## License

 Case Converter is released under the [MIT License](https://github.com/DennisKidman/case-convert/blob/main/LICENSE).